Saving vs. Investing - What is Savings

 One of the top reasons why people contribute to retirement plans is that it is easy.
 They can sign up for automatic payroll deductions, put it on autopilot, and use little mental energy to maintain it.

-Savings, however, only happens if there is enough money left over.
+Savings, however, only happen if there is enough money left over.
 Because it requires mental attention, it often gets forgotten altogether.

 They’re investing automatically, and saving intentionally, if at all.